 Project Lead the Way courses use activity-, project-, and problem-based curricula to allow high school students to apply what they know, identify problems, find unique solutions, and lead their own learning.
 Principles of Biomedical Science (PBS) is the first class in a progression of courses that allow students to investigate the roles of biomedical professionals as they study the concepts of human medicine, physiology, genetics, microbiology, and public health.
-Students in PBS explore concepts of biology and medicine to determine factors that led to the death of a fictional person.
+Students in PBS explore concepts of biology and medicine to determine the factors that led to the death of a fictional person.
 While investigating the case, students examine autopsy reports, investigate medical history, and explore medical treatments that might have prolonged the person's life.
 The activities and projects introduce students to human physiology, basic biology, medicine, and research processes while allowing them to design their own experiments to solve problems.
-PBS is an advanced science; it does not count toward the life science credit requirement.
+PBS is an advanced science; it does not count toward the foundational life science credit requirement.

-Human Body System ns SC335
+Human Body Systems SC335

-Grade Levels: 10, 11, 12

-Course Length: Year, 1 Period

-Credit: 1.00 Advanced Science

-1.125 Weighted grade
+Credit: 1.00 Advanced Science 1.125 Weighted grade

 Recommended: Successful completion of PBS

-Approximate Cost: \$16

 Project Lead the Way courses use activity-, project-, and problem-based curricula to allow high school students to apply what they know, identify problems, find unique solutions, and lead their own learning.
 Human Body Systems (HBS) is the second class in a progression of courses that allow students to investigate the roles of biomedical professionals as they study the concepts of human medicine, physiology, genetics, microbiology, and public health.
 Students in HBS examine the interactions of human body systems as they explore identity, power, movement, protection, and homeostasis.
 Exploring science in action, students build organs and tissues on a skeletal Maniken®; use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.
 HBS is an advanced science; it does not count toward the life science credit requirement.
-Students can potentially earn articulated college credit for successful completion of HBS.

-Medical Intervention ns SC337
+Medical Interventions SC337

-Grade Level: 11, 12

-Course Length: Year, 1 Period
+Grade Level: 11, 12 Course Length: Year, 1 Period

-Credit: 1.00 Advanced Science

-1.125 Weighted grade

 Recommended: Successful completion of PBS and HBS

-Approximate Cost: \$16

 Project Lead the Way courses use activity-, project-, and problem-based curricula to allow high school students to apply what they know, identify problems, find unique solutions, and lead their own learning.
 Medical Interventions (MI) is the third class in a progression of courses that allow students to investigate the roles of biomedical professionals as they study the concepts of human medicine, physiology, genetics, microbiology, and public health.
 Students in MI follow the life of a fictitious family as they investigate how to prevent, diagnose, and treat disease.
 They explore how to detect and fight infection; screen and evaluate the code in human DNA; evaluate cancer treatment options; and prevail when the organs of the body begin to fail.
 Through real-world cases, students are exposed to a range of interventions related to immunology, surgery, genetics, pharmacology, medical devices, and diagnostics.
 MI is an advanced science; it does not count toward the life science credit requirement.
-Students can potentially earn articulated college credit for successful completion of MI.